mikekeith52/Police-shootings-insights_updated/README.md

 ```

 ### Clean Data
-An important part of this was being able to quickly make all data numeric, specifically I wanted all variables to binary 0/1.
-I used a custom dataframe class, building off the pandas library, to accomplish this quickly (my unique solution):
+An important part of this was being able to quickly make all data numeric.
+Specifically, I wanted all variables to be binary 0/1 type.
+I used a custom dataframe class, building off the pandas library, to transform the data quickly into this format (my unique code):
 ``` python
 # dynamic dataframe class
 class ddf(pd.core.frame.DataFrame):